amd/HPCTrainingDock/README.md

 ```

 Note that `Remoteserver` refers to the node that is launching the container.
-The present approach is summarized in the figure below:
+The approach in consideration is summarized in the figure below:

 <p>
 <img src="figures/ssh_jumps.png" \>
 </p>

-In the above figure, it is assumed that your local systme is either a *Linux Laptop* or a *wsl* terminal from Windows, for example.
-Follow the following steps to enable a GUI in the container (steps 1.,2.,3.,7.,8.,9.,10. are the same for Method 1 and Method 2):
+In the figure, it is assumed that your local system is either a *Linux Laptop* or a *wsl* terminal from Windows, for example.
+The following steps  enable a GUI in the container (steps 1.,2.,3.,7.,8.,9.,10. are the same for Method 1 and Method 2):

 1. Build the container as in [Section 2.1.1](https://github.com/amd/HPCTrainingDock?tab=readme-ov-file#211--building-the-four-images-of-the-container), but make sure to include this additional input flag: `--build-x11vnc`.
 2. Run the container as in [Section 2.1.3](https://github.com/amd/HPCTrainingDock?tab=readme-ov-file#213-starting-the-container), including this additional input flag `-p 5950-5970:5900-5920` after `-p 222:22`.